Flo-Wo/DL-Visual-Odometry/README.md

-## Visual odemetry using Deep Learning
+# Visual odemetry using Deep Learning
+In this project we try to estimate the speed of a car using Deep Learning methods.
+We tried several approaches and compare their performance.

+[TOC]

+## Optical flow approach